Fierce Advocacy In Gender Discrimination Cases

 Employers may also be forced to post notices advising employees of the discrimination and their right to be free from gender discrimination.
 Corrective actions may also be ordered.

-The Sam Nicholson Law Office fights for anyone who is the subject of discrimination in Louisville, Lexington, Frankfort, Paducah, and across Kentucky.
+The Sam Nicholson Law Office, PLLC, fights for anyone who is the subject of discrimination in Louisville, Lexington, Frankfort and Paducah and across Kentucky.
 We hold the employer accountable to get you the right employment status and all the work benefits you deserve.
-To review your case with an experienced Kentucky gender discrimination lawyer, please call 502.583.3212 or complete our contact form.